 Ethical Concerns.
 In this section, describe ethical concerns related to your topic, research problem, research question, approach to research, and their impact on the process of your research.
 Ethical concerns need to be assessed and addressed even though no human participants or co-researchers are used.
 The health and well-being of the researcher as well must be considered.
-See pages 60-62 for information regarding the principles of ethical research and obtaining Institutional Review Board approval.
-See pages 63-70 for a sample Ethics Application for Approval for the Use of Human Participants in a Production Thesis.
-See pages 103-110 for templates of Ethics Applications for the Non-Use of Human Participants, the Use of Human Participants in a Production Thesis.
+See pages 61-63 for information regarding the principles of ethical research and obtaining Institutional Review Board approval.
+See pages 64-71 for a sample Ethics Application for Approval for the Use of Human Participants in a Production Thesis.
+See pages 104-111 for templates of Ethics Applications for the Non-Use of Human Participants, the Use of Human Participants in a Production Thesis, and the Use of Animals.